mjj6411770/nie_toolbox_shared/README.md

 It will leave an input window on the command window to ask if the user would like to change the order and the orders to be changed.

 ## Background Subtraction
 The background subtraction is made by making the smooth data based on the roloess; you can input the argument as the bigger the window size, the better fitting the trend line.
-The last argument is whether or not to show the plot for the fitted line and offset signal, the
+The last argument is whether to show the plot for the fitted line and offset signal, the

 ```matlab
   Winsize = 100;